AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-NVidia-GPUs.md

         ```
 - Alternative defaults worth trying out:
     1. Try **euler a** (Ancestral Euler) with higher **Sampling Steps** ex: 40 or others with 100.
     2. Set "Settings > User interface > Show image creation progress every N sampling steps" to 1 and pick a deterministic **Seed** value.
-Can visually see how image defusion happens and record a .gif with [ScreenToGif](https://github.com/NickeManarin/ScreenToGif).
+Can visually see how image diffusion happens and record a .gif with [ScreenToGif](https://github.com/NickeManarin/ScreenToGif).
     3. Use **Restore faces**.
 Generally, better results, but that quality comes at the cost of speed.